cecemel/metaaldetectievondstmeldingen-dev/README.md

 # assumes you have access to OE private repos
 git clone --recursive https://github.com/cecemel/metaaldetectievondstmeldingen-dev.git cd metaaldetectievondstmeldingen-dev
+# now, you have to add the development-private.ini and wildcards files on the right place, ask your colleagues for help if you don't know
 ```

 #### building the frontend